Box Car Racer: Breakup and aftermath

-Revivals
+Rumored revivals

 In early 2017, DeLonge said in a tweet that he had a pleasant conversation with Barker.
 This stirred rumors that Box Car Racer was reuniting.
 The rumors grew when on May 8, 2017, DeLonge made a tweet asking fans who should guest feature on an album if one were to be made.
 However, no announcement has been made regarding a reunion since then.
 In 2018 DeLonge and Barker started to work on a new Box Car Racer song in secret.
 The recording process circulated between the years 2018 and 2021.
 In late 2020, Barker tweeted that 2021 will be the 20th anniversary of Box Car Racer, this tweet caused a reply from DeLonge who had a humorous response.

 On April 30, 2021, Allison Hagendorf released the 23rd episode of her podcast "Rock This" featuring an interview with DeLonge during which he confirmed that he and Barker had recently recorded a song for Box Car Racer that had yet to be released, saying:

 "I think Travis already let out of the bag that we do have a Box Car song laying around.
 We have not decided when to release it, but there is one.
 And we did it over the past, like, I think couple of years.
 But we just got to figure out, like, when that comes out, and how we do that.
 But we plan to."

 In February 2023, Barker confirmed in a Twitter post that the song would "never" be released, only to announce a month later that it would be released on the forthcoming Blink-182 album instead.
 In an interview with Zane Lowe, Barker and DeLonge confirmed the song ultimately became the One More Time... track "Terrified."
 Blink-182 performed the first verse and chorus of "There Is" during their One More Time Tour in 2024.

 Musical style and influences

 Box Car Racer was inspired by and is partly a tribute to bands DeLonge credits as an influence: Jawbox, Quicksand, Fugazi and Refused.

 Critics primarily labeled Box Car Racer as pop punk, but with a few other genre categories being ascribed to the band.
 PopMatters describing the band as "hardcore/emo/punk rock" while also describing the band as pop punk.
-USA Today labeled the band as power pop.
+USA Today labeled the band as post-punk and power pop.